BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `InvalidHostpubkeyError` - If `hostpubkeys` contains an invalid public key.
+- `InvalidHostPubkeyError` - If `hostpubkeys` contains an invalid public key.
-- `DuplicateHostpubkeyError` - If `hostpubkeys` contains duplicates.
+- `DuplicateHostPubkeyError` - If `hostpubkeys` contains duplicates.
 - `ThresholdOrCountError` - If `1 <= t <= len(hostpubkeys) <= 2**32 - 1` does
   not hold.